 Within three business days of receipt of the complaint, the public agency shall decide whether to correct the violation and notify the complaining party of its decision in writing.
 KRS 61.846(1).
-If the agency believes that no violation has occurred and rejects the proposed remedy, it must issue a written response that cites the statute authorizing its actions and briefly explain how the statute applies.
+If the agency believes that no violation has occurred and rejects the proposed remedy, then its written response must cite the statute authorizing its actions and briefly explain how the statute applies.